SorinTanasie/itp-start-service/src/content/features/-index.md

 ---
-title: "Features"
+title: "Servicii"
-meta_title: "Features"
+meta_title: "Servicii"
 description: "This is description"
 hero:
-  title: "Digital Payment"
+  title: "Servicii ITP Start Service"
-  content: "Themefisher gives you the blocks needed to create a truly professional website for your SaaS is a long established fact that a reader."
+  content: "ITP Start Service gives you the blocks needed to create a truly professional website for your SaaS is a long established fact that a reader."

 section_1:
-  title: "Innovate your way to success with BlazeX"
+  title: "ITP"
-  content: "Themefisher gives you the blocks needed to create a truly professional website for your SaaS."
+  content: "autoutilitare, auto, moto, Euro 6, 4x4"
   image: "/images/features/feature-1.png"
   highlights:
     - "Mobile app easy management and access"